Dodgers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- In games it has played as moneyline favorites with odds of -210 or shorter, Los Angeles has a 19-9 record (winning 67.9% of its games).
+- Los Angeles has a 19-9 record (winning 67.9% of its games) when playing as moneyline favorites of -210 or shorter.

-- The implied moneyline probablility in this matchup gives the Dodgers a 67.7% chance to win.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 67.7%.

-- Los Angeles has combined with opponents to go over the total 68 times this season for a 68-48-7 record against the over/under.
+- In the 124 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 69 times (69-48-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!